 Intimate partner and child abuse are sadly common occurrences in many relationships and can rob victims of their power and sense of control.
 Abuse can be physical, psychological, emotional, sexual or financial.
 There are many community resources that can help victims get to safety and process their trauma.
 A lawyer can also help you apply for a family law protection order that applies in British Columbia.
 A protection order can keep someone away from you or your children and prevent contact or stalking.
 It can also get the police to help gather personal belongings or remove the perpetrator from the family home.
 Once family members are safe, a lawyer can also help you consider if it makes sense to start a lawsuit seeking damages for medical expenses, lost wages, pain and suffering and punitive damages.

-If you believe you need a qualified attorney’s help with your legal problem, you can book a free 15-minute meeting with a Qase lawyer now, connect with them via video chat, have them assess your case and provide you with options to move forward.
+If you believe you need a qualified attorney’s help with your legal problem, you can book a free 15-minute meeting now.
+Connect with the lawyer via video chat, have them assess your case and provide you with options to move forward.